Scargeo/Scargeo/README.md

 - 👋 Hi, I’m @Scargeo
-- 👀 I’m interested in problem solving with embedded systems
+- 👀 I’m interested in problem solving with Python and Java
-- 🌱 I’m currently learning tinyML
-- 💞️ I’m looking to collaborate on anything related to embedded systems and data analysis
+- 🌱 I'm a Junior Backend developer with hands on experience with GIT, GitHub, and Docker.
 - 📫 How to reach me on Gmail: benjaminanokye90@gmail.com

 <!---